EV network planning

 If your site meets the mandatory requirements below and is along a major travel corridor, submit a site proposal for consideration.

 To be considered, your site will need to meet these requirements:

 - Public can access it 24/7, every day of the year.

 - It has space for a minimum of:

 - Six to eight parking stalls if it's in a busy urban area or along a key travel corridor.

 - Two to four parking stalls if it's in a smaller community.

 - Additional space for future expansion as charging demand increases.

-If you're interested in building your own public fast charging station that's not part of the BC Hydro EV network, we provide design and operation guidelines to help.
+If you're interested in building your own public charging site that's not part of the BC Hydro public charging network, we provide design and operation guidelines to help.